mixlr/mixlr.github.io/_posts/2016-04-27-development-principles-mixlr.md

 ---
 layout: post
 title:  "5 development principles we strive for at Mixlr"
-date:   2016-04-26 12:00:00
+date:   2016-04-28 12:00:00
 author: Rob
 categories: development
-excerpt: Read about how we use an early release cycle, automated testing, and more at Mixlr.
+excerpt: Read about some of the development principles we strive to apply at Mixlr, including early release cycle, highly readable code, and more.
 comments: true
-image: soundsystem1.jpg
+image: pi.png
-tags: development, testing
+tags: development, testing, code quality, agile
 ---

 <a name="top"></a>
-<p class="info_block"><strong>We're hiring.</strong> If you enjoy reading this post, you'll find Mixlr is a great team to be a part of. <a href="/jobs">Visit the Mixlr jobs homepage</a>.</p>
+<p class="info_block"><strong>We're hiring.</strong> If you enjoy this post, you might enjoy being part of our team too. <a href="/jobs">Visit the Mixlr jobs homepage</a>.</p>

 Since we started Mixlr over five years ago, we've experimented with a lot of different approaches to development.

-Here's five principles that we've found particularly valuable over that time.
+Here are five principles that we've found particularly valuable over that time.

 #### Release early and often.
 (Even if it’s not perfect yet.)